 Immunization is the best way to protect you against COVID-19 which is a serious and sometimes fatal disease.
 The vaccine provides strong protection against severe COVID-19 illness, including hospitalization and death.
-The COVID-19 mRNA vaccines (Moderna and Pfizer-BioNTech) provide better protection against infection than other COVID-19 vaccines.
 When you get immunized, you help protect others as well, including those who are unable to get the vaccine.